groundedai/lit-review-gym/README.md

 Contains code and data for LitReviewGym.
 The goal is to provide an environment to train autonomous agents to perform literature reviews.

+## Downloading the data

+Data is managed by DVC.
+To download the data, run

+`dvc pull`

 ## Dataset Creation

 The code is documented in `make_dataset.ipynb`.